kdeenkhoorn/dns_cpaneldns/README.md

 # dns_cpaneldns

-This script is a plugin for acme.sh found in te repository https://github.com/Neilpang/acme.sh to add TXT verificationrecords to CPanel's DNS for Letsencrypt certificates.
+This script is a plugin for acme.sh found in te repository https://github.com/Neilpang/acme.sh.
+It's use is to add TXT verificationrecords to CPanel's DNS for Letsencrypt certificates.
 In general, before you start issueing a new certificate, you have to set a few variables for this plugin once.
 These variables can be found in the first lines of the script.

 These are:
 * CPANELDNS_AUTH_ID = Your CPanel's User ID